 Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 Many of today’s homes provide plenty of organic material for mold to feed on.
 And, any mold growth seen on concrete walls may be the result of a colony of mold growing behind the walls.
+Ceiling tiles are another problematic spot.
+Mold damage is mostly visible on both concrete and drywall.

 As a result, mold in basements can sometimes be difficult to get rid of it without first addressing and correcting the underlying issues allowing the mold to flourish.